 Piazza Navona is one of the most famous and beautiful of Rome’s many squares.
 The large and lively square features no less than three magnificent fountains.
 Another eye-catcher in the large square is the Baroque church of Sant’Agnese in Agone.

 Come to Piazza Navona to eat, shop, or people watch in one of Rome’s busiest squares.
 Also try coming at night, which offers an entirely different experience.

 The Appian Way is the oldest road in Rome, located just outside the main city center, and an absolute gem worth seeing.
 Walk along the 2,300 year old Roman road to get a wonderful glimpse into the distance past.

 See countless ancient Roman statues and monuments, old ruins, Renaissance villas, medieval churches, world-class restaurants, and quaint little cafe’s all in the midst of a lovely natural setting.

-Arguably the best way to get around Rome (no seriously, I can’t stress this enough)!
-You will find a good place to rent mopeds across the street from the Central Termini Train Station in the main parking lot.
+Arguably the best way to get around Rome (no seriously, I can’t stress this enough if you can handle the traffic!)
+You will find a good place to rent mopeds across the street from the Central Termini Train Station, also near Maria Maggiore.

-- Metro: The Roman metro system isn’t the greatest in the world but it’s cheap and will get you from point A to point B. You will need to purchase a ticket in one of the machines before boarding the metro, although you will find no one hardly ever checks your ticket.
-Subway maps are available in the station that will show you where the lines run throughout the city.
+Metro: The Roman metro system isn’t the greatest in the world, but it’s cheap and will get you from point A to point B to major parts of the city.
+You can purchase a ticket in one of the machines before boarding the metro.
+Subway maps are usually available in the stations.

 Tip: Rome is an extremely chaotic city so make sure to always be alert as drivers and pedestrians alike will show no quarter for you while crossing the street or gawking at an attraction.